Product May Have Been Discontinued

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a raw product containing an abundance of meat.

 RAWZ Freeze Dried Nutrition is a grain-free raw dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

-Please note certain that certain RAWZ recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.
+Please note that certain RAWZ recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 Has RAWZ Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this RAWZ product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to RAWZ.